Thunder vs. Hawks Prediction & Picks - November 6

 Thunder Performance Insights

+- The Thunder are averaging 116 points per game (ninth-ranked in NBA) this season, while allowing 116.7 points per contest (24th-ranked).

+- Oklahoma City has found it difficult to collect rebounds this season, ranking third-worst in the league with 40.7 boards per game.
+It ranks 18th by allowing 45.8 boards per contest.

-- This season the Thunder are ranked 22nd in the league in assists at 24.0 per game.
+- So far this year, the Thunder rank 22nd in the league in assists, dishing out 24 per game.

+- Oklahoma City is committing 15 turnovers per game (21st-ranked in NBA) this year, while forcing 13.2 turnovers per contest (25th-ranked).

+- The Thunder are sinking 12.2 threes per game (15th-ranked in league).
+They sport a 38.6% shooting percentage (eighth-ranked) from beyond the arc.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.